squarepupil/website-pages/setup.md

 * [.gitignore](#gitignore "save:") gitignore file.
 * [README.md](#readme "save:") This is the readme file.
 Not that useful.
-* [img.js](#img-reduce "save:") This converts the images in originals and puts them in img in three different sizes.
+* [img.js](#img-reduce "save:") This converts the images in originals and puts them in build/gen in three different sizes.

 ## Readme